Ratchet-tools/Test/README.md

         kube-metrics:
           install: false
         ```
+### <a id="#configureargo_workflows">Configure argo-workflows installation</a>

-6. If you have installed Argo workflows then update values.yaml file according to the example below.
+ If you have installed Argo workflows then update values.yaml file according to the example below.

     1. Check that the Argo workflows installed using the following command: